 The good news is that malnutrition can usually be treated, provided the intervention is early enough in the child's life.
 Malnutrition in Haiti in the late 90's and the early 2000's would be treated with fortified milk powder mixed with clean water, thus needing in clinic treatments.
 This kind of solution was only 25% effective very costly, often being practically $500/child.
 The limited number of clinics and healthcare budget and distance from village communities supposed that several children were needlessly dying without usage of treatment.

-Haiti Children Future
+Haiti Children Health Treatment |

 Post a Comment